top of page

 A Shared Burden

 I don't relate to Skarr because he's a villain; I relate to the unseen scars he carries.
-Like Skarr, my family and people carry the weight of the Nazi era.
+Like Skarr, my family carry the weight of the Nazi era's implications on the world, like many, many families across the world.
 I believe, through generations, the trauma has manifested as mental illness, passed down from my great-grandfather who lost his family, to my later grandmother who witnessed violence, to my mother, and perhaps even myself.

 To see these scars one must deeply reflect on the past, and realize that our genes also carry trauma.
 As such, the wise thing to do is to avoid trauma, and doing can benefit not only ourselves but also our future children, who are there to carry our genes.